in-op/SystemExtensions/README.md

 the supported generic types
 which use your type as generic type parameters.

+It is important to recognize where your types are mutable and immutable, and deep copy appropriately.
+All the built-in value types (`bool`, `int`, etc.) are safe to simply assign directly to the copy.
+If you have objects with other objects in their fields, simply define deep copy methods for the inner objects.
+Then when defining `DeepCopy()` for the containing type, simply assign the copy's field to: `originalObject.DeepCopy()`.
+This makes deep copying as simple as walking through the fields of your object and assigning data either directly from the original, when the type is immutable, or directly from a `DeepCopy()` invocation, when the type is mutable.

 All supported types can also
 contain other supported types
 as generic type parameters.
 For example, instances of type